joomdonation/membershippro-override-skeleton/README.md

 **Membership Pro** has some helper classes which you can see in components/com_osmembership/helper folder.
 Currently, the following static methods can be overrided:

 1. OSMembershipHelper::buildTags
-2. OSMembershipHelper::calculateIndividualRegistrationFees
+2. OSMembershipHelper::calculateSubscriptionFee
-3. OSMembershipHelper::calculateGroupRegistrationFees
+3. OSMembershipHelper::generateInvoicePDF
-4. OSMembershipHelper::calculateCartRegistrationFee
+4. OSMembershipHelperMail::sendEmails
-5. OSMembershipHelper::generateInvoicePDF
+5. OSMembershipHelperMail::sendMembershipRenewalEmails
-6. OSMembershipHelperMail::sendEmails
+6. OSMembershipHelperMail::sendMembershipUpgradeEmails
-7. OSMembershipHelperMail::sendRegistrationApprovedEmail
+7. OSMembershipHelperMail::sendMembershipApprovedEmail
-8. OSMembershipHelperMail::sendRegistrationCancelledEmail
+8. OSMembershipHelperMail::sendSubscriptionCancelEmail
-9. OSMembershipHelperMail::sendRegistrationCancelledEmail
+9. OSMembershipHelperMail::sendProfileUpdateEmail
-10. OSMembershipHelperMail::sendWaitinglistEmail
+10. OSMembershipHelperMail::sendReminderEmails
-11. OSMembershipHelperMail::sendDepositPaymentEmail
+11. OSMembershipHelperJquery::validateForm
-12. OSMembershipHelperMail::sendNewEventNotificationEmail
+12. OSMembershipHelperData::excelExport
-13. OSMembershipHelperMail::sendReminder
-14. OSMembershipHelperMail::sendDepositReminder
-15. OSMembershipHelperJquery::validateForm

 To customize a method in one of these classes, please folow the steps below: